The White Lotus, episode 6: Did Saxon and his brother have a threesome?

 The other two Ratliff children are eldest child Saxon (Patrick Schwarzenegger) and youngest Lochlan (Sam Nivola) – and the former can only be described as a d**chebag, while the latter is seemingly not that innocent.

-Episode five of season three saw Saxon and Lochlan take part in a drug-fuelled Full Moon Party alongside Charlotte Le Bon’s Chloe and Sex Education star Aimee Lou Wood as Chelsea; the episode reached its climax (ahem) when Saxon and Lochlan shared a brief kiss while trying to impress Chloe.
+Episode 5 of season 3 saw Saxon and Lochlan take part in a drug-fuelled Full Moon Party alongside Charlotte Le Bon’s Chloe and Sex Education star Aimee Lou Wood as Chelsea; the episode reached its climax (ahem) when Saxon and Lochlan shared a brief kiss while trying to impress Chloe.

-But, episode six, aptly named “Denials”, well and truly one-ups its predecessor, by revealing that although Chloe and Lochlan had sex, Saxon joined in for a bit of brotherly love, too.
+But, episode 6, aptly named “Denials”, well and truly one-ups its predecessor, by revealing that although Chloe and Lochlan had sex, Saxon joined in for a bit of brotherly love, too.

 Do the Ratliff brothers have sex in The White Lotus, episode 6?